samarthdd/GW-proxy/OVAs-creation/Linux-Desktop.md

 * From the controller (or from whatever the machine you have exported the OVA file to) , access the esxi server
 *  Register a new VM and choose to be deployed from OVA or OVF file option
 * Upload the OVA file and then finish the installation with default configuration
-* Wait the upload to be done and you are good to go.
+* Wait the upload to be done
+* Linux Desktop VM is now ready to be used
+* Login into the VM (`glasswall/Gl@$$wall`)
+* Open Firefox and verify home page is set to: https://github.com/k8-proxy/ESXI-setup-server/wiki